JannisKohle/PiMessages/README.md

 # PiMessages

-A messaging tool for the terminal; written in C, Python and Node.js
+A messaging tool for the terminal; written in Python and Node.js

 *Note: Please do only use this tool for fun, becasue it's made by a stupid 12 year old.*